 We believe we exist to dignify and transform post-acute care.
 We set out a strategy to achieve our goal of ensuring our patients are receiving the best possible care through our ability to acquire, integrate and improve our operations.
 Our results serve as a strong indicator that our strategy is working and our transformation is underway.
-Our dedication to our cultural and operational fundamentals coupled with key initiatives refined through the pandemic resulted in strong first quarter results.
+Our dedication to our cultural and operational fundamentals coupled with key initiatives refined through the pandemic resulted in continues to deliver strong first quarter results.
 Refer to Results of Operations for further discussion.

-Operational Expansions - During the three months ended March 31, 2024, we expanded our operations and real estate portfolio through a combination of long-term leases and a real estate purchase, with the addition of five stand-alone skilled nursing operations.
-Of these additions, Standard Bearer acquired the real estate of one of the stand-alone skilled nursing operations, which was leased back to one of our independent subsidiaries.
-These new operations added a total of 591 operational skilled nursing beds to be operated by our independent subsidiaries.
+Operational Expansions - During the three six months ended March 31, 2024 June 30, 2024, we expanded our operations and real estate portfolio through a combination of long-term leases and a real estate purchase, purchases, with the addition of five 13 stand-alone skilled nursing operations and two campus operations.
+Of these additions, Standard Bearer acquired the real estate of one seven of the stand-alone skilled nursing operations, all of which was were leased back to one of our independent subsidiaries.
+These new operations added a total of 591 1,369 operational skilled nursing beds and 202 operational senior living units to be operated by our independent subsidiaries.
 We also invested in new ancillary services that are complementary to our existing businesses.

-Subsequent to March 31, 2024, we expanded our operations with the addition of five stand-alone skilled nursing operations, one long-term acute care hospital and two campus operations.
-These new operations added 625 operational skilled nursing beds, 43 long-term acute care beds and 202 operational senior living units operated by our independent subsidiaries.
+Subsequent Common Stock Repurchase Program - On May 16, 2024, the Board of Directors approved a stock repurchase program pursuant to March 31, 2024, which we expanded may repurchase up to \$20.0 million of our operations with common stock under the addition program for a period of five stand-alone skilled nursing operations, one long-term acute care hospital and two campus operations.
+These new operations added 625 operational skilled nursing beds, 43 long-term acute care beds and 202 operational senior living units operated by our independent subsidiaries, approximately 12 months from September 1, 2024.

-Expansion into a New State - In the first quarter of 2024 and subsequently, we expanded our operations into the state of Tennessee with the addition of three stand-alone skilled nursing operation.
+Expansion into a New State - In the first quarter of 2024, and subsequently, we expanded our operations into the state of Tennessee with the addition of three stand-alone skilled nursing operation operations.
 These expansions are part of our strategic vision to further strengthen our growing national presence in both existing and new attractive markets.